15 Military Friendly Colleges in Washington

 9931 Willows Rd NE, Redmond, Washington 98052

-Part of DigiPen’s Office of Financial Aid’s mission is to serve the needs of those eligible for Veterans Affairs (VA) educational benefits.
-Financial Aid Advisors are available to answer military connected learners’ questions.
-Whether about veterans benefits, certification or related issues.
+Within DigiPen’s Office of Financial Aid, a key objective is catering to the requirements of individuals eligible for Veterans Affairs (VA) educational benefits.
+Financial Aid Advisors are readily accessible to address queries from students with military affiliations.
+They offer assistance on matters ranging from veterans’ benefits to certification and related issues.

 Average Post 9/11 GI Bill Benefits Awarded